noseglasses/qmk_firmware/docs/papageno.md

    ppg_qmk_set_timeout_ms(200);

    // Left inner and right inner thumb key are supposed to
-   // trigger emission of the enter keycode (KC_ENTER) if clustered,
+   // trigger emission of the enter key-code (KC_ENTER) if clustered,
    // i.e. when hit one after the other in arbitrary order.
    //
    PPG_QMK_KEYPOS_CLUSTER_ACTION_KEYCODE(